opekope2/OptiGUI/CONTRIBUTING.md

 4. Open a pull request to the `dev` branch.
 OptiGUI development happens on the `dev` branch.
 The `main` branch is only for releases

-## I added a translation
+## I want to add a translation

 Cool!

-Follow [I fixed something in OptiGUI](#i-fixed-something-in-optigui) guides to open a pull request.
+1. Clone the repository (including the `dev` branch, not `main` branch only)
+2. Create a new branch from `dev`
+3. Add your translation JSON to `OptiGUI/src/main/resources/assets/optigui/lang/` folder
+4. Open a pull request to the `dev` branch.
+OptiGUI development happens on the `dev` branch.
+The `main` branch is only for releases

 ## I'd like to see a feature added to OptiGUI